packetmonkey/uninitialized-memory.com/content/posts/implementing-md2-in-rust.md

 ```

 # Formatting our result
-Now that we have a generated digest, we can output the first 16 bytes as hexidecemal as desctibed in [section 3.5](https://datatracker.ietf.org/doc/html/rfc1319#section-3.5).
+Now that we have a generated digest, we can output the first 16 bytes as hexadecimal as described in [section 3.5](https://datatracker.ietf.org/doc/html/rfc1319#section-3.5).
 We will take the first 16 bytes, map them into a hexadecimal value, collect them into a string and return that value as our output.

 ```rust